 This is essentially a giant challah cinnamon roll.
 Whip up some icing by whisking together 2 cups of powdered sugar with a quarter cup of plant milk (optional to add a few drops of vanilla or rum extract for additional flavor).
 Drizzle it over the warm challah then let the table have at it—ripping the loaf apart with your hands is so satisfying.

 When two of the most beloved breads collide, you have everything challah.
 This recipe combines the basic yet flawless base of a loaf of challah with the seasonings of our favorite bagel variety.
 Eat it for breakfast, serve as a side with dinner, or slice it into the best sandwich bread you’ve ever tasted.

 7. Pumpkin Spice Challah by Challah Hub

-Don’t dismiss pumpkin spice just because it’s winter—these warming flavors pair perfectly with the subtle sweetness of challah bread.
+Don’t dismiss pumpkin spice just because it’s almost winter—these warming flavors pair perfectly with the subtle sweetness of challah bread.
 Serve this warm with a bit of maple syrup, a dab of vegan butter, a schmear of pumpkin butter, or dunked directly into a steaming pumpkin spice latte.